ypid/event-processing-framework/README.md

 * myhostname
 * myotherhostname

+### Pod names

+There seems to be no reserved pod names or recommendations.
+The following pod names are used by this project:

+* mypodname

 ### Usernames and logsins

 There seems to be no reserved usernames and loginss.
 The following strings are used by this project: